Parth-2-0-0-5/embody/README.md

 - **Comprehensive Recovery Report**: A unique 5th model aggregates all individual tracker results for a final, holistic progress report.
 - **Data Visualization**: Intuitive, easy-to-read graphs help users monitor trends and make informed decisions.
 - **Secure User Authentication**: Every user has a personal account with securely stored data using Supabase.
+- **Data Privacy & Security**: User data is encrypted and securely stored, ensuring compliance with best security practices.
+- **Dyslexic-Friendly Text**: Users have the option to enable dyslexic-friendly fonts for improved readability.
+- **Night Mode**: A dark theme option is available for better accessibility and user comfort.

 ## Technical Workflow